'Only Bibi' no more: Why does Israel's Netanyahu want to power-share?

 He is expected to decide whether to lay formal charges by the end of 2019.
 But there is a pre-trial hearing in October, during which Netanyahu can argue against indictment.
 He denies wrongdoing and says he is the victim of a witch-hunt.

-Netanyahu’s right-wing and religious allies had signalled support for granting Netanyahu parliamentary immunity.
+Netanyahu’s allies signalled support for granting him parliamentary immunity.
 But that scenario is likely to cause a public outcry, and now appears remote.

 If Netanyahu does remain as prime minister - or a rotating one - the law says he does not have to step down even if he is formally charged.
 But if he is forced into a unity government with Gantz he could face far more political and public pressure to leave office.